kusala9/DanielMoraite.github.io/docs/about.md

 Hi everyone,

-I am writing this since I am passionate about technology and I’ve enjoyed understanding the mechanics behind the new innovative solutions and products I’ve encountered in the field of data analytics, machine learning and deep learning.
+I am writing this since I am passionate about technology and since I enjoy understanding the mechanics behind the new innovative solutions and products I encountered in the field of data analytics, machine learning and deep learning.

 My previous roles inspired me to get closer to the practical side of things and I started studying data science and coding on my own.